Battle of Chipyong-ni: Aftermath

 In the conduct of the entire campaign, or the battle command, we have underestimated the enemy.
 In view of their past characteristics in battle, we expected them to flee at CHIPYONG-NI after the enemy at HOENGSON was annihilated ...
 We have been taught a lesson at the expense of bloodshed.

 Awards

-On 20 February, Sergeant First Class William S. Sitman, a machine gun section leader in M Company, was posthumously awarded the Medal of Honor for bravery during the battle after he threw himself on a grenade to save five of his comrades.
+On 20 February, Sergeant First Class William S. Sitman, a machine gun section leader in M Company, was posthumously awarded the Medal of Honor for bravery during the battle after he threw himself on a grenade to save five of his fellow soldiers.
 On 3 January 2025, Private Bruno R. Orig was posthumously awarded the Medal of Honor for his actions on 15 January 1951, manning a machine-gun allowing a platoon to safely withdraw.

 After the battle, the 23rd RCT and all attached units were awarded the United States Army Distinguished Unit Citation.